quarkusio/quarkus-super-heroes/docs/automation.md

 These extensions generate the manifests needed for the application itself but not for any other services.
 [These extensions can also incorporate additional resources](https://quarkus.io/guides/deploying-to-kubernetes#using-existing-resources) by placing additional resources in each project's `src/main/kubernetes` directory.

-The [`generate-k8s-resources.sh` script](../scripts/generate-k8s-resources.sh) loops through all versions of each application (Java versions 11 & 17, both JVM and native - 16 total versions) and merges the contents of files these extensions generate and places them into each project's `deploy/k8s` directory as well as the respective files in the [root `deploy/k8s` directory](../deploy/k8s).
+The [`generate-k8s-resources.sh` script](../scripts/generate-k8s-resources.sh) loops through all versions of each application (Java version 17, both JVM and native - 8 total versions) and merges the contents of files these extensions generate and places them into each project's `deploy/k8s` directory as well as the respective files in the [root `deploy/k8s` directory](../deploy/k8s).

 The [`generate-k8s-resources.sh` script](../scripts/generate-k8s-resources.sh) additionally creates the monitoring (Prometheus/Jaeger/OpenTelemetry Collector) descriptors within the [root `deploy/k8s` directory](../deploy/k8s) for each Kubernetes variant platform.